 The downstairs dining room fits 32 people for breakfast, lunch or dinner.

 There is a Sainsbury store just 400 meters away near the Canterbury city center for all your food supplies.
 The white cliffs of Dover, Sandwich and the channel tunnel are located just 30 minutes away.
 This hostel is the perfect launching point to catch a ferry to France or to do one of the popular Uk walking routes along the White Cliffs.

 Yes definitely, any families looking for quality Canterbury accommodation at a budget price look no further than YHA Canterbury.
 Have you tried a hostel for families when looking for your next perfect weekend city break or holiday accommodation?

-We have stayed at some amazing hostels through Asia and Europe feel free to click through to our Hostel reviews page to book your next stay.
+We have stayed at some amazing hostels throughout Asia and Europe feel free to click through to our Hostel reviews page to book your next stay.